 - Pay to play.
 In 2015, good content could translate into leads.
 In 2019, it doesn’t matter the network, you’ve gotta pay to play.

 Working within a changing marketing climate is stressful and frustrating.
 You can try a lot of things, and not see results (at least immediately).
-That’s the way I have been feeling.
-Sometimes it seems like I am throwing money into the abyss.

 The way I am managing this changing landscape is by being humble, agile, and aggressive.
 We’re tracking the data, avoiding old assumptions, and working to find the right mix for us.
 We can’t let any of these changes hold us back.
 We’ve got books to sell.